abelardojarab/emacs-config/.emacs.d/flycheck/doc/contributor/maintaining.rst

 Pull requests
 -------------

+Please review pull requests according to our :ref:`style guide
+<flycheck-style-guide>`, and consider whether you personally think that the
+change is a good addition to Flycheck.

 **All pull requests require approval of a maintainer**.

 To state your approval as a maintainer add a comment that contains ``LGTM``.